Susan G. Komen

 Susan G. Komen (formerly known as Susan G. Komen for the Cure; originally as The Susan G. Komen Breast Cancer Foundation; often referred to simply as Komen) is a breast cancer organization in the United States.

-Komen works on patient navigation and advocacy, providing resources for breast-cancer patients to understand the American medical system.
-They have funded research into the causes and treatment of breast cancer.
-However, the organization has been mired by controversy over pinkwashing, allocation of research funding, and CEO pay.
-The foundation's revenue and public perception have steeply declined since 2010.
+Komen conducts activities in research funding, patient navigation, advocacy, and patient care services related to breast cancer.
+The organization has funded research into the causes and treatment of breast cancer.

 History

 The foundation's namesake, Susan Goodman Komen, died of breast cancer in 1980 at age 36.
 Her younger sister Nancy Brinker, who has stated that she believed Susan's outcome might have been better had she known more about cancer and its treatment, founded the Susan G. Komen Breast Cancer Foundation in 1982.

+In 1998, the U.S. Postal Service issued the first Breast Cancer Awareness Stamp, in conjunction with Komen.
+As of 2026, purchases of this stamp have raised over $95 million for Breast Cancer Research by the National Institutes of Health and the Medical Research Program of the Department of Defense.

 In 2007, the 25th anniversary of the organization, they changed the name to "Susan G. Komen for the Cure" and its logo to the pink ribbon.
 The logo represents Komen's signature Race for the Cure event, a jogging race that raises money for the foundation.
+The foundation gave a pink ribbon to every participant in its 1991 Race for the Cure event held in New York City, establishing the pink ribbon as a national symbol for breast cancer awareness.

 In December 2009, Nancy Brinker was appointed CEO of the organization.
-Judith A. Salerno became CEO in 2012.
+Judith A. Salerno became CEO in 2013.
 In November 2016, the organization announced that Salerno would step down as CEO the following month.
-In 2017, former fashion executive and breast cancer survivor Paula Schneider became the CEO.
+In 2017, Paula Schneider, breast cancer survivor and business executive who led the turnaround of American Apparel as its CEO and held several leadership roles in global brands, became the CEO.

+After seven years of leadership, Schneider stepped down in August 2025.

+According to the organization, Susan G. Komen’s mission is to reduce breast cancer mortality through community-based programs and research funding.
+It has identified priorities that include expanding access to care and supporting research on aggressive forms of breast cancer.

+Susan G. Komen funding contributed to the development of all 19 drugs approved by the FDA between 2012 and 2023 to treat breast cancer.
+Over the past 30 years, Susan G. Komen-backed research has contributed to the development of more than 30 FDA-approved drugs designed for breast cancer treatment.

+In 2020, Susan G. Komen had 60 independently governed chapters that it consolidated into a single, unified entity headquartered in Dallas, Texas.